JiaxiangBU/anti_fraud_practice/datacamp.md

 ![](datacamp_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

-Here is the imnbalance of data.
+Here is the imbalance of data.

 Set confusion matrix with loss cost.